 trolly shopping cart

 veg vegetables. if someone says, 'this is for your veg', they're referring to vegetables.

 washing up liquid dishsoap. if you're in a shop looking for 'dishsoap', you won't find it.

 wellies rainboots. which, by the way, you'll probably need if you're going to the UK.

 zebra crossing crosswalk. for people, not zebras. yes, i was disappointed, too.

-zed the letter z is 'zed' instead of 'zee'. can't sing the alphabet song in the UK, it won't rhyme.
+zed the letter z is 'zed' instead of 'zee'. can't sing the alphabet song, it won't rhyme.